geozin/geozin/README.md

   <img align="left" height="160" style="border-radius:50px;" src="https://i.kym-cdn.com/photos/images/masonry/001/666/962/153.jpg?width=676&height=676">
 </div>

-My name is Geovanni Corrêa and I am a technology enthusiast and cybersecurity professional.
+My name is Geovanni Corrêa and I am a technology enthusiast and cyber security professional.

-Cyber Security Offensive Analyst with knowledge in the main activities of RedTeam, with emphasis on Pentest, Web, API, Infrastructure, and Mobile(Android), I also performed phishing campaigns, besides enjoying automation in Bash or Python.
+Cyber security offensive analyst with knowledge in the main activities of RedTeam, with emphasis on Pentest, Web, API, Infrastructure, and Mobile(Android), I also performed phishing campaigns, besides enjoying automation in Bash or Python.

 My interests range from technology to coffee.
 I am also interested in games, reading, movies, programming, and everything that involves Cybersecurity and the hacking world in general.